Stu042/HotelApi/HotelApi/Docs/Design.md

 - Date from
 - Date to

-Indexed by Id, From and To dates.
+Indexed by Booking ref, From and To dates.